DMCA Notification Guidelines

 Or via email: [email protected]

 For clarity, only DMCA notices should go to the Designated Copyright Agent.
-You further acknowledge that if you fail to comply with all of the requirements of this section, your DMCA notice may not be valid.
+When submitting your notice, failure to comply with all of the requirements set out in this section may invalidate your request.